wireapp/wire-server/docs/src/understand/proteus-to-mls.md

 #### Client Setup and Registration

 - **MLS-Ready Clients**: Clients with API version 5 or higher are capable of MLS.
-These clients will register their public identity keys associated with MLS and upload their KeyPackages to the local backend, laying the groundwork for participating in MLS-encrypted conversations.
+These clients will register their public identity keys associated with MLS and upload their KeyPackages to the local backend, which allows them to participate in MLS-encrypted conversations.
 - **Mixed group conversations**: For each conversation, clients will check if a "mixed" conversation already exists, create it if it doesn't, join it if it does.
 Once all participants in a "mixed" conversation have joined, the conversation is ready for "final" transition to MLS.
 "Mixed" conversations still use the Proteus protocol.
 - **One on one conversation migration**: Because they only have two participants, there is no need for the "mixed" conversation type for one-on-one conversations, thus they are migrated as soon as both users support MLS.
 - **Force migration time**: After a set time, the migration will be forced, regardless of whether all clients have joined the "mixed" conversation.
 This time is configurable via the `finaliseRegardlessAfter` feature config.